 These two teams and leaders should be closer to each other than salsa dancers: in constant lockstep, harmoniously moving about together as one, and completely supporting each other throughout every step.
 Now that I’ve set that vision in motion, we’ll talk about a few reasons why it’s important and how to get them all aligned.

-Why is it most important to have marketing and customer success aligned?
+Why is aligning marketing and customer success important?

 The clear answer is that both need to have their eyes on the buyer.
 These two teams must be closest to the buyer, even more so than sales teams.
 Customer success is the frontline and should know everything about the customers being served.
 They know things like how the customer was onboarded, how they are using the product/service, how the customer’s business is being impacted, what the team members are saying about the product/service, etc.